 What Does Sahlab Taste Like?

 Sahlab has a very light floral taste and a slightly thick texture.
-You can also add Rosewater, orange blossom, cinnamon, nutmeg, cloves to the milk to give it a distinctive Middle Eastern flare.
+You can also add Rosewater, orange blossom, cinnamon, nutmeg, and cloves to the milk to give it a distinctive Middle Eastern flare.

 What are the best toppings for this drink?